duyongqi/fmri-data_based-major-depressive-disorder-ML-DL-classification-/README.md

 ### IF THIS IS USEFUL FOR YOU, STAR FOR ME PLS!
 THKS!! :satisfied:

+[^1]:
-[^1]: Castellazzi G, Cuzzoni M G, Cotta Ramusino M, et al. A machine learning approach for the differential diagnosis of Alzheimer and Vascular Dementia Fed by MRI selected features[J].
-Frontiers in neuroinformatics, 2020, 14: 25.
+Castellazzi, Gloria, et al. "A machine learning approach for the differential diagnosis of Alzheimer and Vascular Dementia Fed by MRI selected features."
+Frontiers in neuroinformatics 14 (2020): 25.